 5.15.2 The sponsor should verify that each subject has consented, in writing, to direct access to his/her original medical records for trial-related monitoring, audit, IRB/IEC review, and regulatory inspection.

+5.16 Safety Information

 5.16.1 The sponsor is responsible for the ongoing safety evaluation of the investigational product(s).